 Bereavement Support Meetings: Manchester - Every Monday at 5pm at Bromley Manor's The Chapel.
-Reverend Andrew Carlson, office chaplain for the Rutland VNAHSR office, will facilitate.
+Reverei Carlson, office chaplain for the Rutland VNAHSR office, will facilitate.
 Call 802.770.1613 for more information.
 Rutland - Every Tuesday at 6pm at Grace Congregational Church.
-The Reverend Andrew Carlson, office chaplain for the Rutland VNAHSR office, will facilitate.
+The Reverend Andrew Carlson, office chaplain VNAHSR office, will facilitate.
 Call 802.770.1613 for more information.
-Bereavement support meetings are free and open to the public.
+Bereavement support meetings are free the public.

-Ostomy Support Meeting: The Vermont Ostomy support meeting will be held Saturday, December 14th from 10:30am - noon at the VNA & Hospice of the Southwest Region, 7 Albert Cree Drive, Rutland, park down in the lower parking lot.
+Ostomy Support Meeting: The Vermont Ostomy support meeting will be held Saturday, December 14th from 10:3 the VNA & Hospice of the Southwest Region, 7 Albert Cree Drive, Rutland, park down in the lower parking lot.
 For more information contact Kate Lawrence, MSN, RN, CWOCN, ET/WOC NURSE at 802.770.1682 or email kate.lawrence@vnahsr.org.